Martin Stickles: Trial, imprisonment, and execution

 While awaiting trial for the crimes at the Pierce County jail in December, the prisoners were visited by members of The Salvation Army.
 After one of the sermons, apparently moved by the preachers' words, Stickles decided to convert to the Christian faith and admitted before the priests that he alone had committed all the murders.
 Despite the looming possibility of a death sentence, Stickles remained cheerful and claimed that he would be happy with whatever sentence was imposed on him by the court.
 On the date of his arraignment before the Superior Court, he pleaded not guilty.
 His lawyers and family claimed that Martin should be treated leniently, as he was of unsound mind and had always been unnatural.
 Despite this, after only an hour of deliberation, the jury found him guilty of first degree murder for killing William B. Franklin, and Justice Miller sentenced the defendant to hang.

 On January 25, 1901, Martin Stickles was brought to the gallows, and after delivering a short speech to the attending parties, he voiced his wish that Jesus would embrace him in heaven.
-The rope was then put around his neck and the drop sprung, killing him almost instantly.
+The rope was then put around his neck by newly appointed sheriff Elmer Huntington, assisted by J. M. Bush of Klamath.
+Huntington had named Bush as a special deputy to assist with the hanging because Bush had experience with executions in Arkansas.
+After the drop sprung, he was killed almost instantly.
 However, the drop was miscalculated, resulting in flesh being torn off from the murderer's neck and blood spurting out from the wounds.
 After a few minutes, the psychiatrists checked for a pulse, confirming that Stickles was dead, and quickly turned over the body to his family for burial.
 While the final rites were performed, the attendees took notice of a mysterious veiled woman who left shortly after; it was later learned that she had been promised marriage by Stickles via a newspaper ad.
 This execution later served as a main talking point of an article discussing botched executions in Washington State, along with that of wife murderer Richard Quinn in 1910.